mattsoulanille/tflite-support/README.md

      [XNNPACK](https://github.com/jinjingforever/tflite-support/blob/master/tensorflow_lite_support/web/tflite_model_runner/cc/BUILD#L57), with WASM
      SIMD and multi-threading
      [turned on](https://github.com/jinjingforever/tflite-support/blob/master/tensorflow_lite_support/web/tflite_model_runner/cc/BUILD#L65-L66).
-3. Check out the demo code [here](https://github.com/jinjingforever/tflite-support/tree/master/tensorflow_lite_support/web/tflite_model_runner/demo).
+4. The demo code is [here](https://github.com/jinjingforever/tflite-support/tree/master/tensorflow_lite_support/web/tflite_model_runner/demo).
 To run the demo:
    - Run `yarn && yarn build` in the demo directory. `yarn build` runs `build.sh` where you can see how the `bazel build` command is used and how